Instant Access Networks, LLC

 Further information will be made available on the official InfraGard website.
 All interested parties are encouraged to contact the National EMP SIG manager, Mr. Charles Manto for more information through normal InfraGard channels or cmanto@stop-EMP.com.

-One of the first collaborations of the EMP SIG included a solar storm table top exercise, workshop and conference of the National Defense University, MD Emergency Management Agency and the Johns Hopkins Applied Physics Laboratory described below.
+One of the first collaborations of the EMP SIG included a solar storm table top exercise, workshop and conference of the National Defense University, MD Emergency Management Agency and the Johns Hopkins Applied Physics Laboratory.

 © 2011, Instant Access Networks, LLC - All Rights Reserved || 230 Baltimore Ave., Cumberland, MD 21502